MichelVGameMaker/Asset-Selector/README.md

 **Data:** The results are stored in two datasets, instead of repreocessing the scan, filtering and sorting every step:
 - Names: an array of asset_names displayed in the current page passed to imguigml_list_box().
 - Id: a struct linking asset_names to the asset_id.
-(There is also a display flag for each asset, there for evolution purpose but that might be disappear).
+(There is also a display flag for each asset, which is there for additional features... that might never happen).
 So all the code works with asset_names (which is convenient for sorting and filtering) and only converts to asset_id when returning the clicked item.

 **Pages:** I built the pages feature to stay under imguigml_list_box() memory limitation.
 Only 100 assets names are displayed in each page.
 This should get you covered, I was able to display 250 without issue.
 If you use long names for your assets, sending them to imguigml_list_box() could freeze your game, in which case stop your project from running in Game Maker IDE (before your get the Microsoft Visual C++ error), and reduce the number of items per page.
 This can be done with G2L_ITEMS_PER_PAGE #macro.